DoodleJZ/HPSG-Neural-Parser/README.md

 Our best English single-system parser based on Glove.
 * [`joint_bert_dev=95.55_devuas=96.67_devlas=94.86.pt`]:
-Our best English single-system parser based on BERT.(We will release soon)
+Our best English single-system parser based on BERT.(We will release soon) 96.09 &\bf94.68
+The pre-trained model with Glove embeddings obtains 93.61 F-scores of constituent parsing and 96.09 UAS, 94.68 LAS of dependency parsing on the test set.
+The pre-trained model with BERT obtains 95.84 F-scores of constituent parsing and 97.00 UAS, 95.43 LAS of dependency parsing on the test set.

 To use ELMo embeddings, download the following files into the `data/` folder (preserving their names):